Can I bring my dogs/pet?

 Wellies are essential, as best for navigating the many untrodden paths, inlets and boat trips, however walking boots are good for long rambles and climbing over rocks.
 Ensure you bring comfortable socks and maybe a pair of indoor shoes too.
 The Green Welly Stop in Tyndrum on the drive up from Glasgow is a good place to stop, as well as multiple stores in Fort William.

-We provide ALL linen and towels and if requested can arrange a laundry service, although there are no laundry facilities on the island.
+We provide ALL household linen and towels and although there are no laundry facilities on the island there is a washing machine, tumble dryer and drying room available at our base at Laga Bay.

 Our team led by Andy Jackson is based at Laga Bay, where you will unpack your car and belongings.
-We provide full transfers from Laga Bay on the covered Laurencia for people, pets, luggage and food.
+We provide full transfers from Laga Bay on the covered Charter boat “Laurenca 2” for people, pets, luggage and food.

 Who else is on the island?